Carman (singer)

-Carmen Domenic Licciardello (January 19, 1956 – February 16, 2021), known professionally as Carman, was an American contemporary Christian music singer, rapper, songwriter, television host, and evangelist.
+Carman Domenic Licciardello (January 19, 1956 – February 16, 2021), known professionally as Carman, was an American contemporary Christian music singer, rapper, songwriter, television host and evangelist.
 He was nominated for four Grammys, and sold over 10 million records.

 Carman's album Mission 3:16 (1998) peaked at number 94 on the Billboard 200 chart.
 His album No Plan B (2014) peaked at number 66 on the Billboard 200, and at number 3 on the Top Christian Albums charts.

 In addition to music, Carman was a frequent host on the Trinity Broadcasting Network, most notably its flagship program Praise the Lord.

 Early life

-Carmen Domenic Licciardello was born on January 19, 1956, to an Italian American family in Trenton, New Jersey.
+Carman Domenic Licciardello was born on January 19, 1956, to an Italian American family in Trenton, New Jersey.
 His mother was a skilled accordion player, and as a child, Carman performed in his mother's band.
 He learned to play the drums at the age of 5, the guitar at age of 15, and he started singing when he was 16.
 As a teen, he found some success performing at casinos in Atlantic City, New Jersey.
 At age 17, he dropped out of high school.

 Later moving to Las Vegas in an effort to pursue a career in music, he visited his sister and her husband in Orange County, California.
 While there, Carman attended an Andraé Crouch concert, where he became a born again Christian and later embraced evangelical Christianity.